SoftUni/Programming-Basics-Book-JS-EN/chapter-05-loops.md

 ### Problem: * Draw a Spiral with the Turtle

-Add a [**Spiral**] button that draws a spiral with 30 beams, as shown on the figure below:
+Add a [**Spiral**] button that draws a spiral with 30 beams, as shown in the figure below:

 ![](assets/chapter-5-1-images/13.Turtle-graphics-15.png)

 **Hint:**

 Draw in a loop by moving forward and rotating.
-In each step, increase gradually the length of the forward step with 5 steps and rotate 60 degrees.
+In each step, increase gradually the length of the forward step with 5 and rotate 60 degrees.

 ### Problem: * Draw a Sun with the Turtle

-Add a [**Sun**] button that draws a sun with 36 beams, as shown on the figure below:
+Add a [**Sun**] button that draws a sun with 36 beams, as shown in the figure below:

 ![](assets/chapter-5-1-images/13.Turtle-graphics-16.png)